aKqir24/pywal16_scripts/README.md

 ### walsetup (pywal+setup)
 A simple script to implement `pywal16` colors and making the configuration much easier.

-**This script includes:**
-- Dialog configuration along with pywal options
-- Uses the pywal16 option to either have a wallpaper in a folder or just an image.
-- A wallpaper can be set either to `solid_color` or `image`
-- Wallpaper setup options include[ fill, scale, max, fit, etc ]
-- Dialog configuration with the --gui option explained below
-- Gtk theming based [wpgtk's templates](https://github.com/deviantfero/wpgtk-templates) as base theme.
-- Icon colors based [Flat-Remix](https://github.com/daniruiz/Flat-Remix) icon pack.
-- Relod gtk and icon themes using `xsettingd`.

 ```bash
   bash walsetup.sh --help # For more information